Quantum Algorithms to Determine Spin-Resolved Exchange-Correlation Potential for Strongly Correlated Materials: Results

 \subsection{Reconstruction of the XC functional}

-Once accurate ground states are obtained, the corresponding ground-state energies are used to construct the XC energy and the spin-resolved XC potential within LDFT.
+Once accurate ground states are obtained, the corresponding ground state energies are used to construct the XC energy and the spin-resolved XC potential within LDFT.
 The XC energy is determined by subtracting the non-interacting kinetic energy and the Hartree contribution from the interacting ground-state energy using Eqs.~\eqref{eq:hartree_energy} and~\eqref{eq:xcenergy}.
-The spin-resolved XC potentials are then obtained from finite differences of the XC energy according to Eq.~\eqref{eq:xcpotential}.
+The spin-resolved XC potentials are then obtained from finite differences of the XC energy, as discussed in Sec.~\ref{sec:xc_extraction}.

-Figure~\ref{fig:multiU} shows the dependence of the XC functionals on electron density for several interaction strengths in a system with $L=9$ sites.
-Panels (a) and (b) display the XC energy density $\varepsilon_{\rm XC}=E_{\rm XC}/L$ and the corresponding XC potential density along the non-magnetic line $n_\uparrow=n_\downarrow$.
-Panels (c) and (d) show the spin-resolved dependence obtained by fixing $n_\downarrow$ and varying $n_\uparrow$.
-The markers correspond to values obtained from VQE ground states, while the solid curves represent exact diagonalization results.
-Across the full density range the VQE results closely follow the exact curves, indicating that the variational ground states are sufficiently accurate to reconstruct the XC functional.

-The dependence of the XC quantities on lattice size is shown in Fig.~\ref{fig:multiL} for interaction strength $U=4$.
-Panels (a) and (b) show the XC energy density and the corresponding XC potential along the non-magnetic line, while panels (c) and (d) show the spin-resolved dependence on $n_\uparrow$.
-Calculations were performed only for the independent spin sectors, and the remaining sectors are reconstructed using particle--hole and spin-flip symmetry of the Hubbard Hamiltonian.
-The agreement between the VQE data and the exact curves remains excellent for all lattice sizes considered.

-The two-dimensional structure of the XC functionals is illustrated in Fig.~\ref{fig:contour}, which shows the XC energy surface $E_{\rm XC}(n_\uparrow,n_\downarrow)$ together with the corresponding spin-dependent XC potential.
-The VQE ground-state energies obtained for each spin sector are used to reconstruct the full density domain, and a spline interpolation is applied to obtain a smooth functional representation.
-The contour plot is generated from a relatively sparse set of calculated $(N_\uparrow, N_\downarrow)$ points.
-Consequently, the interpolated surface used for visualization may exhibit some sensitivity to the choice of interpolation parameters.

-Finally, Fig.~\ref{fig:exc_vxc_2D} presents the XC quantities for two-dimensional lattice geometries.
-The qualitative behavior is similar to the one-dimensional case: increasing interaction strength enhances correlation effects, making the XC energy smaller and producing stronger variations in the XC potential.
-The VQE results again show excellent agreement with exact diagonalization.
+Figure~\ref{fig:multiU} illustrates the dependence of the XC functionals on the interaction strength.
+The XC energy is negative throughout the density range and exhibits a pronounced minimum near half filling.
+As the interaction strength increases, the magnitude of $\varepsilon_{\rm xc}$ grows substantially, reflecting the increasing contribution of electron correlations to the energy of the ground state.
+The largest changes occur in the vicinity of half filling, where the correlation effects are strongest.

+The XC potential exhibits a corresponding increase in magnitude with increasing $U$.
+Near half filling, $v_{\rm xc}$ develops a sharp variation that becomes progressively more pronounced as the interaction strength increases.
+The increasingly sharp variation of $v_{\rm xc}$ near half filling is consistent with the finite-size precursor of the derivative discontinuity expected in LDFT and the correlation-induced charge gap of the Hubbard model \cite{Lima2003,Capelle2013}.
+The agreement between the VQE-derived and exact functionals demonstrates that accurate XC information can be reconstructed directly from variationally prepared quantum states.